 Do Hockey Helmets Expire?

-accredited testing has shown hockey helmets provide the expected protection for players.
+years—that's how long accredited testing has shown hockey helmets provide the expected

 Why is Hockey Helmet Certification Necessary?

 Over time and through regular use and repeated impacts, tests have shown that helmets lose protective

 qualities.
 That's why when HECC certification expires, consider a new hockey helmet.
 Also consider replacing the

 helmet and face and eye protector if you see any visible cracks in the plastic outer shell (that means the shell

 won't dissipate the force of an impact the way it's designed to), or if the gear no longer fits the player.
 To